 Ex 30:19-21 directs priests to wash their (hands and) feet.
 The priest is forbidden in an unclean condition to approach God, lest he die.

 And 'service' does not explain why Our Lord tells St. Peter "Unless I wash you, you will have no inheritance with me."
 (Jn 13:8) Yes, given the gospel's predilection for multiple meanings, baptism could also be meant here.
-But please note that Jesus, tonight, must specifically wash His Apostles' FEET -- and that Jesus tells Peter that no other washing is necessary.
-In fact, in another common literary device that the gospel employs, Peter's misunderstanding of the washing only serves to emphasize the theological point: washing the feet, specifically, is part of what enables the 'inheritance' of tonight.
+But please note that Jesus, tonight, must specifically wash His Apostles' feet -- and that Jesus tells Peter that no other washing is necessary; that the Apostles are already otherwise clean, "though not all" (referring to Judas).
+How curious that despite this, some still say that this foot washing has no other meaning.
+Yet in fact, in another common literary device that the gospel employs, Peter's misunderstanding of the washing only serves to emphasize the theological point: washing the feet, specifically, is part of what enables the 'inheritance' of tonight.

 However, Jesus preparing His Apostles to act in His person, as priest, does explain that statement.
 He means to prepare them to enter a special place.
 His 'inheritance' in this case is His High Priesthood, which He means His Apostles to have a share in.